cluesurf/deck.js/readme.md

 get this to work for the language I'm working on, [`base`](https://github.com/termsurf/base) (framework) for [`tree`](https://github.com/termsurf/base) (language), but make it so it isn't directly tied to it.
-Hopefully that iwll spark the imagination of someone else to build an even more generic language-agnostic package mangaer, if this doesn't end up filling that niche.
+Hopefully that will spark the imagination of someone future self to build an even more generic language-agnostic package mangaer, if this doesn't end up filling that niche.

 ## Installation